ikpardo/ehuweborria/content/en/teaching/_index.md

 **Caracterización de variedades de alubia crecidas en diferentes condiciones de cultivo**, Eider Mintegi Zeberio, 2020, Pharmacy Faculty (UPV/EHU).
 Supervised by: *Maite Lacuesta Calvo and Iñaki Etaio Alonso*

+**Comparison between varenicline and other anti-smoking drugs**, Josu Irarragorri González, 2020, Pharmacy Faculty (UPV/EHU).
+Supervised by: *Amaia Mena Petite*

+**Description of the vegetation of marshes in eight different estuaries of the Basque Autonomous Community and assessment of their condition**, Peru Kortabarria Guinea, 2020, Pharmacy Faculty (UPV/EHU).
+Supervised by: *Amaia Mena Petite*

+**Natural anti-acne treatments based on various plants**, Maider Castilla Pazos, 2020, Pharmacy Faculty (UPV/EHU).
+Supervised by: *Amaia Mena Petite*

 **Mycorrhizal fungi, microorganisms that can revolutionize conventional agriculture?**, Irati Ijurco Gonzalez, 2020, Faculty of Pharmacy (UPV/EHU), Supervised by: *Esti Sarrionandia*

 **Does the type of agriculture influence the relationships that form beans with fungi and soil bacteria?**, Ane Legardón  Rodriguez, 2019, Faculty of Pharmacy (UPV/EHU), Supervised by: *Esti Sarrionandia*

 **Evaluation of the forest management practices regarding the recover of Legaire beech forest (Álava/Araba) after the 2018 tornado**, Clara Jiménez Martínez, 2019, Faculty of Pharmacy (UPV/EHU), Supervised by: *Asier Herrero and Nere Amaia Laskurain*

+**Extravasation of antineoplastic drugs.
+Update of the protocol of the University Hospital of Cruces**, Nerea Eugenia Iturriaga González, 2019, Faculty of Pharmacy (UPV/EHU), Supervised by: *Amaia Mena Petite*

 **The design of a didactic route through the beech trees of the Artaso forest in Oñati**, Martxel Aiastui Zabaleta, Faculty of Pharmacy (UPV/EHU), Supervised by: *Amaia Mena Petite*